How is Zeffy free?

 Two stand-out categories that constitute the majority of nonprofits are Section 501(c)(3) and 501(c)(4) of the Internal Revenue Code.
 Both nonprofit types have unique restrictions, pros, and cons suitable for different nonprofit causes.

 A 501(c)(3) status by the IRS offers tax-exemption benefits to nonprofit organizations.
-501(c)(3) organizations are eligible to receive tax-deductible donations from individual and corporate donors.
+501(c)(3) organizations are eligible to receive a charitable contribution deduction from individual and corporate donors.

 To qualify under section 501(c)(3), an organization must be involved in IRS-approved activities, which include:

-• Relief for the poor, distressed, and underprivileged, such as providing food, shelter, or financial assistance to those in need.
+• Relief for the poor and underprivileged, such as providing food, shelter, or financial help

-• Advancement of education, science, and religion, such as operating schools, conducting research, or providing religious instruction and services.
+• Advancement of education, science, and religion through schools, research, or religious services

-• Advocacy against animal cruelty, such as promoting animal welfare and preventing abuse or mistreatment of animals.
+• Advocacy against animal cruelty, promoting welfare and preventing abuse

-• Preventing juvenile neglect and abuse, such as providing counseling, shelter, or support services for at-risk youth.
+• Preventing juvenile neglect and abuse with counseling, shelter, or support services

-• Protecting civil and human rights, such as advocating for equal rights, non-discrimination, and social justice initiatives.
+• Protecting civil and human rights by advocating for equality and social justice

-• Reducing neighborhood tensions and promoting community development through housing initiatives, youth programs, and conflict resolution efforts.
+• Reducing neighborhood tensions and fostering community development through housing and youth programs

 What is a 501(c)(4) Nonprofit?